WJPZ-FM: History

-Greatest Media Classroom & WJPZ at 50
+Greatest Media Classroom and WJPZ at 50

 In 2014, WJPZ alumnus Scott MacFarlane produced Greatest Media Classroom documentary film to chronicle the 40-year history of WJPZ.
 The film showcased the students' ambition and self-reliance in creating and running the station, as well as their ability to handle tragic events such as the Pan Am Flight 103 tragedy in 1988.
 It was commissioned by the WJPZ Alumni Association.

 In 2023, a new podcast "WJPZ at 50" was created and produced by WJPZ to mark the station's 50th anniversary.
 It consists of 50 episodes.
 Hosted by Jon "JAG" Gay, a Class of 2002 alumnus, the podcast featured interviews with current and former staffers about their experiences at SU and the station.
 Notable guests included CBS News Correspondent Scott MacFarlane and ESPN Radio's Mike Couzens, as well as business owners and communicators from the radio industry.